Stacey Mack

 Stacey Lamar Mack (born June 26, 1975) is an American former professional football player who was a running back for five seasons in the National Football League (NFL) for the Jacksonville Jaguars and the Houston Texans.
-He had attended Southwest Community College in Summit, MS from 1995 - 1997 before transferring to Temple University.
-Stacey was signed as an undrafted free agent by the Jacksonville Jaguars in 1999.
+He had attended Southwest Mississippi Community College in Summit, MS before transferring to Temple University.
+Stacey was signed as an undrafted free agent by the Jaguars in 1999.